 Recall that $2_i$ has extensions with $2_{i\pm 1}$, $6_{i-1,i}$ and $8$, and no other simple modules.

-\textbf{Cases 1,6,7,8,9}: In the first, sixth, seventh, eighth and ninth cases, $6_{i-1,i}$ does not occur with multiplicity greater than $1$ for all $i$, and so if it occurs in the socle then it is a summand.
-Therefore, for these six sets of composition factors, we can remove all quotients and submodules from $\Vmin\downarrow_H$ other than $8$, and yield a submodule $W$ of $P(8)$, which contains all composition factors of dimension $2$ in $\Vmin\downarrow_H$.
+\textbf{Cases 1, 6, 7, 9}: In the first, sixth, seventh and ninth cases, $6_{i-1,i}$ occurs with multiplicity at most $1$ for all $i$, and so if such a module occurs in the socle of $M(E_7)\downarrow_H$ then it is a summand, and may be ignored.
+Therefore, for these four sets of composition factors, we can remove all quotients and submodules from $M(E_7)\downarrow_H$ other than $8$, and yield a submodule $W$ of $P(8)$, which contains all composition factors of dimension $2$ in $M(E_7)\downarrow_H$.